crystal-lang/crystal/_gitbook/syntax_and_semantics/c_bindings/fun.md

 C.cos(1.5) #=> 0.0707372
 ```

-You can ommit the parenthesis if the function doesn't have arguments (and ommit them in the call as well):
+You can omit the parenthesis if the function doesn't have arguments (and omit them in the call as well):

 ```ruby
 lib C